|Uploaded by:||J Scott|

 What a great tool!
 Thanks for sharing.

-James Ward, about 4 years ago
+James Ward, over 4 years ago

 Thanks--I think I'll be able to make very good use of this.
 Do you use it primarily to assess a potential rental property, or to track a rental you already own?
 Also, what are these fields: Variable Cost PM and Fixed Cost PM?
 I've been racking my brain, but can't figure it out.
 I'm sure it's something ridiculously simple. :)